17 Best Things to Do in St. George for First-Time Visitors in 2024

 • Address: 250 E 400 S, St. George, UT 84770

-The St. George Utah Temple is an iconic landmark, easily recognizable in the city.
+The St. George Utah Temple is an iconic place, easily among the most recognizable ones in the city.

 After this period, only church members will have access, but visitors can still admire the temple’s beauty from its exterior grounds.